ConnectedPlacesCatapult/TomboloDigitalConnector/README.md

 The [Tombolo Digital Connector](http://www.tombolo.org.uk/products/) is an open source tool that allows data specialists to efficiently connect different data sets into a common format.
 It enables the **transparent** and **reproducible** combination of data which exists in different domains, different formats and on different spatio-temporal scales.
 The Tombolo Digital Connector makes it easier to generate models, indexes and insights that rely on the combination of data from different sources.

-There are three particularly important parts to the Tombolo Digital:
+There are three particularly important parts to the Tombolo Digital Connector:

 - Importers
   - Built-in importers harvest a range of data sources into the centralised data format.
 Examples include data from ONS, OpenStreetMap, NOMIS, the London Air Quality Network and the London Data Store. **We welcome the creation of additional importers**.